 - ISO range of up to 6400 (not completely necessary but ideal).
 A high ISO range is great for night photos or for photos in dark indoor rooms.
 Some older cameras may only go up to 1600.
 If you can find and afford a camera that will go up to 6400 ISO, you will be able to take higher quality photos in dark rooms or at night.

 I am a huge fan of Canon gear, especially for people starting out.
 It’s reliable, it’s excellent quality, and it’s affordable.
-The main reason I choose Canon is because for the price, I believe you get the best results and the most options for your money.
+The main reason I choose Canon is for the price and the wide variety of lenses and bodies.
+I believe you get the best results and the most options for your money with Canon.
 That being said, there are many other brands out there that do a fantastic job as well.
-I have many friends that use Nikon and Sony, and love them.
-Nikon cameras are known for having great skin tones and when zoomed way in, usually their images are a little sharper than Canon and Sony (but this is not noticeable for 99% of images).
+I have many friends that use Nikon and Sony, etc. and love them.
+Nikon cameras are known for having great skin tones and when zoomed way in, usually their images are a tiny bit sharper than Canon and Sony (but this is not noticeable for 99% of images).
+Downside to Nikon is they’re considerably more expensive than Canon bodies and lenses.
 Sony cameras are known for producing great low light images and for great video capabilities (in addition to regular still photography).
-Canon is known for being very high quality and having the widest array of lenses and camera body options for the least money (so you will find many pro photographers are Canon simply because as you grow, you have many more options available to you).
+Downside to Sony is like Nikon, they are also more expensive… And Sony has a very limited selection of bodies and lenses.
+Canon is known for being very high quality and having the widest array of lenses and camera body options for the least amount of money (so you will find many pro photographers are Canon because as you grow in your skills, you have many more lenses and options available to you at an affordable price).
 I don’t believe the brand matters as much as the specs.
 You want a camera that is over 10 megapixels, is no more than 5-10 years old, and is in good shape.
 Until you’re shooting covers of magazines, or complicated setups, these cameras will get the job done regardless of the brand or model!

 Listed below are a few good deals for affordable starter cameras on Amazon.
 If these are above your budget, try finding some used cameras locally either on Craigslist or Facebook Marketplace.